2019-2020 LHS SCIENCE TEAMS

 National Ocean Sciences Bowl (NOSB)

-NOSB (the National Ocean Sciences Bowl team) is a fast-paced competitive science team at LHS for which students study all aspects of oceanography, including geology, marine biology, marine technology, history and social sciences, physical and chemical oceanography, and marine policy.
-Students try out for the team in September and October, leading to the selection of one or two competing teams of five students each.
-The regional competition, the Blue Lobster Bowl, is held on a Saturday in early February at MIT.
-Practices are held after school--once a week (Fridays, 3:00-5:00 pm after school) during the tryout season, twice a week (Wednesdays and Fridays) for the two months leading up to the Blue Lobster Bowl.
+The National Ocean Sciences Bowl (NOSB) is a fast-paced competitive science team at LHS.
+Students on this team study all aspects of oceanography, including geology, marine biology, marine technology, history and social sciences, physical and chemical oceanography, and marine policy.
+Student try outs are in September and October, and result in the selection of one or two competing teams each comprised of five students.
+The regional competition, the Blue Lobster Bowl, is held on a Saturday at MIT in either February or March.
+Practices are held after school--once a week (Fridays, 3:00-5:00) during the tryout season, twice a week (Wednesdays and Fridays) for the two months leading up to the Blue Lobster Bowl.

 Practices model the actual competition, which consists of buzzer rounds (toss-up and bonus questions) and team challenge questions.
 A correct answer for a toss-up question from an individual student earns a bonus question for the team.
 Team challenge questions are completed between the two buzzer rounds.
 The overall competition is in round-robin format for the morning of competition, followed by single- or double-elimination in the afternoon rounds to determine the final outcome.

-Weekly practices are held during X-block (Wednesdays) and Friday afternoons in room 319.
-Practices may include field trips to analyze water quality, wading through rivers identifying aquatic insects and plants, Analyzing physical and chemical properties of the soil, reviewing previous reading materials, PowerPoint presentations or having quiz bowl type review competitions.
-A series of exams are given throughout the first part of the year and the top 5 scorers are chosen to represent the school at the competition time.
+Weekly practices are held on Tuesdays after school in room 321.
+With additional practices and hands on field trips as needed.
+Practices may include field trips to analyze water quality, wading through rivers identifying aquatic insects and plants, analyzing physical and chemical properties of the soil, reviewing previous reading materials, PowerPoint presentations or having quiz bowl type review competitions.
+A series of exams are given throughout the first part of the year with the top 7-10 scorers selected to represent LHS.